 DIY Homeschool Cooking Curriculum

 Here’s how we created a fun, educational homeschool cooking “curriculum”.
 Both of my kids LOVE cooking and it’s a great life-skill to get comfortable with from an early age!
-It’s honestly something lot's of kiddos are instinctively drawn to, but because it can be a big mess or sound too stressful to adults, it’s can be intimidating.
-When my son was in kinder, he was doing on campus project based learning 2 days a week- so my daughter and used that time to cook together, with out fail when I’d ask her what she wanted to do it was “play cooking show”.
-I wanted to figure out a way to weave this more consistently into our curriculum so that’s exactly what we’ve done this school year and we’re LOVING it so far!
+It’s honestly something kiddos are instinctively drawn to, but because it can be a big mess or sound too stressful to adults, it can be intimidating.
+When my oldest was in kinder, they were in a project based learning collective 2 days a week- so my youngest and I used that time to cook together.
+Without fail when I’d ask what she wanted to do it was “play cooking show”.
+I wanted to figure out a way to weave this more consistently into our curriculum so that’s exactly what we’ve done this school year (2021-22) and we’re LOVING it so far!
 I’ve edited this post (Feb 2022) to include my tips for the 5 and under kiddos too!
-Scroll down past the elementary-age kiddo bit to find tips for having some cooking fun with your Preschool/TKer too!
+Scroll down past the elementary-age kiddo bit to find tips for having some cooking fun with your Preschool/TK’er too!

 Homeschoolnaturally.com.jpg